 Summer is here, which means increasingly high temperatures and humidity.
 While the heat may allow for more time outdoors, including outside exercise, travel, and other summer activities, it can also increase your risk for dehydration and related illnesses.

-Katherine Mellen, PhD, RD, CCSD, associate professor of instruction in the UI Department of Health and Human Physiology, makes the following recommendations to avoid excessive dehydration, heat stroke, and other heat-related illnesses, while still enjoying the summer weather.
+Follow these recommendations to avoid excessive dehydration, heat stroke, and other heat-related illnesses, while still enjoying the summer weather.

 1. Adequately hydrate before going outdoors